OUR TECHNOLOGY IS BASED ON CUTTING-EDGE SCIENTIFIC RESEARCH FROM THE UNIVERSITY OF CINCINNATI.

 HOTH THERAPEUTICS INTENDS TO PURSUE A 505(B)(2) REGULATORY PATHWAY.

 The FDA allows some of the safety and efficacy information on active ingredients(s) to come from studies not conducted by Hoth.
 Because Hoth can rely on the historical data, we should have a much shorter time and cost to get BioLexa FDA approved, as compared to standard 505(B)(1) approval.

-Emerging Markets has been paid 300,000 dollars by HOTH Therapeutics
+EMC had been paid 350,000 dollars by HOTH Therapeutics

 PLEASE READ OUR FULL DISCLAIMER LINK BELOW